enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * The Android phone needs to be rooted.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
 We do not need to bypass all of them but get the flag.
 * The native layer is where the important code is executed.
 Do not be distracted with the Dalvik bytecode.
-* My solution(s) is/are a possible way to solve the challenge, but others ways are also totally valid.
+* My solutions are a just possible way to solve the challenge, though others ways may be also okay.

 **Security mechanisms:**